dade92/spring-example3/README.md

 ### FE pointing to BE

 - Build for development: inside the webapp application, run `npm run start:local`: this will generate the js executables inside the resources/static folder.
 Then launch the application using IDEA.
+Actually, the npm command just produces the minified js that will be imported in the .html file..
+So there is no need to keep it active after compilation.
 - Build for production (not useful for development, is something the pipeline will take care of) run `mvn clean package` and then launch the jar inside the webapp/target folder